dren-dk/light-motion/readme.md

 ============

 This is a very light weight motion detection system for cheap chinese IP cameras with the following two key features:
+* Streaming of full-resolution (25 fps 1080p) video as h.264 over RTSP
-* Streaming of h.264 over RTSP
+* Streaming of low-resolution (1 fps/ 640x352) video as h.264 over RTSP

-* Low resolution snapshots as jpeg via http
+It seems most, if not all of the currently available cameras have the ability to handle a high-res and a low-res stream.

-The goal is to be able to do motion detection and full-framerate recording from at least 10 cameras on an aging Atom.
+The goal is to be able to do motion detection and full-framerate recording from at least 10 cameras on an aging Atom, with a nice HTML based UI, so no client software needs to be developed or installed.

 The h.264 stream is normally stored on disk in a circular buffer in small increments without any processing at all.

-The low resolution snapshots are used to do motion detection with a few seconds of latency at the speed the CPU can handle, so graceful degradation is possible.
+The low resolution stream is turned into ppm snapshots which are used to do motion detection with a few seconds of atency at the speed the CPU can handle, so graceful degradation is possible.

-The alternative to using the jpeg snapshots would be to stream one of the secondary low-resolution / low-framerate h.264 streams from the camera, but decoding a fixed framerate h.264 stream at 1-5 fps is much heavier than doing jpeg decoding at fractional fps.
+If the CPU is unable to handle its motion detection duties at the speed the images come in, they are dropped from the queue.

+If the CPU is wimpy enough to not be able to decode 1 fps low-res video from the needed number of cameras, then an alternative low-res mode to fetch jpeg snapshots from the cameras, this costs more CPU per frame but allows arbitrarily low FPS.

 Building And Running